 Some people who have brain surgery will have seizures within the first week of surgery - but this doesn’t mean the surgery has not been successful.
 Seizures after surgery can happen because of the direct stress the brain experiences in surgery, rather than because a person has a history of epilepsy.

 How long you may need to spend in hospital will depend on the type of surgery you have had and how the doctors feel you are recovering.
-Generally your doctors might expect you to be back to your normal activity about six weeks after your surgery.
+Generally your doctors might expect you to be back to your normal activity about six weeks after your surgery, but this is very individual.

 Reviews after surgery